-The Nominating Committee identifies nominees by first evaluating the current members of the Board willing to continue in service.
+The Nominating and Corporate Governance Committee ("the Nominating Committee") identifies nominees by first evaluating the current members of the Board willing to continue in service.
 If any member of the Board does not wish to continue in service, if the Board decides not to re-nominate a member for re-election or if the Board decides to increase the size of the Board, the Nominating Committee identifies the desired skills and experience of a new nominee in light of the philosophy explained below.
-Current members of the Nominating Committee are polled for suggestions as to individuals meeting the philosophy of the Nominating Committee.
-In January and, again, in May, 2019, the Nominating Committee engaged a third-party search firm, Egon Zehnder International, Inc. ("Egon"), to assist in identifying and recommending potential nominees for the positions on the Board.
-Ms. Erba was initially identified and recommended by Egon.
-Ms. Zhang was initially recommended by Mr. Bronson and then reviewed and recommended by Egon.
+Current members of the Nominating Committee are polled for suggestions as to individuals meeting the philosophy of the Nominating Committee and the Nominating Committee has the authority to select, engage, compensate, and terminate such third-party search firms, legal counsel, and other advisors as it deems necessary and advisable to assist the Nominating Committee in carrying out its responsibilities and functions as set forth herein.